horizontalsystems/blockchain-crypto-guides/guides/defi/6-defi-transactions.md

 7. On DEX3, convert USDC to ETH
 8. Return ETH loan (keep profits, if any)

-By its very nature, DeFi smart contract are interoperable allowing anyone to programmatically connect multiple DeFi services just like lego blocks.
+By its very nature, DeFi smart contracts are interoperable allowing anyone to programmatically connect multiple DeFi services just like lego blocks.

 So, complex DeFi transactions are not uncommon albeit currently limited to those that know the inner mechanics of the ecosystem and some programming experience.